SForces/PyPi_Python_Translator/README.md

 # **PYPI PYTHON TRANSLATOR**
-This is a translation application that allows you to translate text from one language to another using the Google Translate service.
+This is a translation package that allows you to translate text from one language to another using the Google Translate service.
 The program provides a user-friendly interface that automatically translates itself into the selected language.

 ---